-Lightroom also gives you the options to backup your files, which is imperative for any wedding photographer.
+Lightroom also gives you the options to backup your catalogs or files, which is imperative for any wedding photographer.
 Wedding photos only capture memories if the photos themselves are safe and sound.

 You can manually backup your catalog in the program by going to “edit,” “catalog settings,” and “backup” within the Lightroom menu options.
 You can create backup files as a part of your post-wedding workflow so you ensure you have multiple copies just in case something happens to the images.

 If you are more comfortable saving your photos to your camera, you can do so with this software.
 Saving your photos to your camera may not be the best idea for you and your business, but at least this software gives you the option to do so.

 Another benefit of using Lightroom is the thumbnails of the files you have already uploaded into the software will turn gray when you begin the photo import process.
 The only tricky part is Lightroom only knows your photos have been previously uploaded is if the name of the file is the same as another photo you have previously altered with the software.

 This means if you are trying to upload a photo with the same name as a previously uploaded photo, Lightroom will think the new photo is a duplicate.
 Naming is crucial when it comes to importing images into Lightroom and then saving them.

 Now that we have answered the question, “Where does Lightroom store photos?”, saving photos in Lightroom is necessary if you want to take advantage of its organization features.
 Plus, it will allow you to quickly work with your photos when you need to.
 Organizing your files using Lightroom is key to maintaining a streamlined workflow, which will save you time.
 Find out some of the wedding photo edits that can be made once images are organized in Lightroom with our comprehensive blog post here.